AninditaBasu/indica/docs/how_to_curse.md

 }
 ```

-First, you find words that from those categories that have an element of evil or of suffering in them (for example, `snake`, `worm`, or `poison`).
+First, you find words from those categories that have an element of evil or of suffering in them (for example, `snake`, `worm`, or `poison`).
 And then, you string those words together to form sentences.

 The following pseudocode uses the `disease` and `family` categories to create a curse.